MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 viewController.store = ItemStore()
 ```

-You should see a new Xcode error: “Value of type 'ViewController' has no member ‘store’".
+There should now be a new Xcode error: “Value of type 'ViewController' has no member ‘store’".
 Let's fix that real quick:

 > [action]
 >